 Climate change will probably lead to different regions becoming uninhabitable and thus causing more climate refugees.
 The available habitat is becoming smaller, important resources such as water are becoming scarcer.
 As a result, political crises and possibly even armed conflicts will become more frequent in the future.
 As a result, missile attack reports will become much more dangerous.
 The increased risk of a nuclear war due to climate change has also been taken into account in the nuclear war clock since 2007.

 Cyber attacks can create dangerous and unpredictable interactions with early warning systems and nuclear forces, significantly increasing the risk of accidental nuclear war.
 So far, there is little experience of possible cyber war processes.
 Cyber attacks are regarded as covert operations, war and peace are not clearly separated and may not be distinguishable.
 Military and civilian means can be combined and military and civilian targets can be attacked.
 A cyber war is probably difficult to control.
 It will also be difficult to limit a cyber war to individual states.
 Hacker groups that cannot be controlled by their states could interfere.
 The source of an attack can often not be determined.
 Although an attack can provide clues to its originator, it can also be deliberately misguided.
 There is the threat of an intensification of mutual attacks, which lead to an escalation spiral and can no longer be controlled by any side.

-The new US doctrine permits an attack with nuclear weapons even in the event of a serious cyber attack.
+The new US military strategy permits an attack with nuclear weapons even in the event of a serious cyber attack.
 Even if there is hope that such a reaction will not normally take place, the situation will change if there is a missile attack report (as a false alarm) in an early warning system in a temporal context.
-However, such a doctrine also increases the risk of an incorrect assessment of an alarm message by potential opponents.
-If a missile alarm is received in temporal context with a cyber attack on the USA, a connection between these two events and the military doctrine is obvious.
+However, such a military strategy also increases the risk of an incorrect assessment of an alarm message by potential opponents.
+If a missile alarm is received in temporal context with a cyber attack on the USA, a connection between these two events and the military strategy is obvious.